 How much does it cost to travel to Virginia?

-You should plan to spend around $185 per day on your vacation in Virginia.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $185 per day on a trip to Virginia.
+This is the average daily price for a vacation in Virginia based on the expenses of other visitors.

 Past travelers have spent, on average for one day: